coppersalts/ManualSpeech/README.md

 # ManualSpeech
 A completely adjustable and manual speech synthesizer.
+ManualSpeech is made in JavaScript using the Web Audio API, and uses no additional libraries.
+To run it for yourself, just download the files and open `index.html` in a browser.
+Or, preferably using the GitHub Pages site [here](https://coppersalts.github.io/ManualSpeech).